miholler/NSpecifications/README.md

-NSpecifications - Specification for .Net
+NSpecifications - Specification Pattern for .Net
 ====

 NSpecifications is an easy-to-use library, grounded on the principles of the Domain-Driven Design.
 It provides a great way to take advantage of the Specification Pattern on .Net.